Chebyshev Expansion of the Zernike Polynomials: Coupling via Monomials

 We compute the four $A$ and $B$ with argument $z=1$, upper parameters $\lambda=1+m$, $\alpha_1=(m+1)/2$, and $\alpha_2=1+m/2$, and lower parameters $\beta_1=m+1$, $\beta_2=1+(m-i)/2$, $\beta_3=1+(m+i)/2$.
 Then substituting $k=(n-m)/2$ our particular case of the recurrence reads

-\begin{rem} Following a remark by Bailey \cite{BaileyPGMA2} it ought to be possible to reduce this 5-term relation to a 4-term relation by differentiating this recurrence with respect to $z$ before inserting $z=1$. \end{rem} Switching $c_{n,m,i}$ back in with \eqref{eq.4F3} and multiplication with the least common of all five denominators provides
+\begin{rem} Following a remark by Bailey \cite{BaileyPGMA2} it ought to be possible to reduce this 5-term relation to a 4-term relation. \end{rem} Switching $c_{n,m,i}$ back in with \eqref{eq.4F3} and multiplication with the least common of all five denominators provides

 \begin{rem} The equation for $c_{n,m,i}$ in \eqref{eq.4F3} is symmetric with respect to an exchange $(m-i)/2\leftrightarrow (m+i)/2$.
 This symmetry persists in \eqref{eq.c5T}.
 This is more obvious for example if we rewrite the second line